 The present document is valid for UE implemented according to 3GPP releases starting from Release 5 up to the Release indicated on the cover page of the present document.

-Also, it is generally assumed that an IMS capable UE is compliant to GSMA PRD IR.92 [83] and GSMA PRD IR.94 [75] ;any update of requirements in these GSMA PRD documents, which are relevant to the present document will be handled on a case by case basis, with due consideration given for grace period to be granted for the UE to comply to any updated requirements.
+Also, it is generally assumed that an IMS capable UE is compliant to at least one of the following GSMA PRD IR.92 [83], GSMA PRD IR.94 [75] or GSMA PRD NG.114 [99];any update of requirements in these GSMA PRD documents, which are relevant to the present document will be handled on a case by case basis, with due consideration given for grace period and/or conditions to be granted for the UE to comply to any updated requirements.